Sandy7746/smart-ambulance-priority-traffic-system/README.md

 # Smart Ambulance Priority Traffic System
+##The firmware source code for this project is available in the 4_road_junction_with_priority.ino directory.

 ## Overview
 The Smart Ambulance Priority Traffic System is an IoT-based intelligent traffic management solution designed to reduce delays for emergency vehicles.
 The system detects approaching ambulances and dynamically prioritizes traffic signals at intersections to allow faster and safer passage.